Bira/octopus-carnival/_posts/2022-12-28-fell-court.md

 Melech has also heard of the Iron Circle, an Asmodeus-worshiping mercenary company from the south who is entering the Vale through the Harkenwold region.
-He believes he can enter an alliance with the circle, offering his Fell Court's services as spies and saboteurs and using the Circle's military might to conquer the Vale so they can rule together.
+He believes he can enter an alliance with them, offering his Fell Court's services as spies and saboteurs and using the Circle's military might to conquer the Vale so they can rule together.
 Though he has yet to hear back from them after making his initial diplomatic overtures, he's absolutely sure they